marcotornqvist/post-app/README.md

 # Post APP

+(App is still in development)

-> Add your own MONGO_URI & JWT_SECRET in .env to get app to work
+> Add your own MONGO_URI & JWT_SECRET in a .env file to get the app to work

 ```bash
 MONGO_URI=